OWASP/www-project-web-hacking-incident-database/tab_faq.md

 ---
-title: faq
+title: FAQ
-displaytext: FAQ
+layout: col-sidebar
 tab: true
 order: 2
-tags: WHID
+tags: faq-tag
 ---

 ## What incidents are included in WHID?

 WHID only tracks media reported security incidents that can be associated with a negative impact to a public web application (such as downtime, data leakage, planting of malware, etc...).
 We also try to limit the database only to targeted attacks, though the distinction between targeted and non-targeted attacks is grey.